Clay brings community-building zeal to Princeton and abroad

-“I think it’s a great time for the center to move and to be reborn,” she said.
-“I’m glad to be at the helm at this critical time.”
+"I think it's a great time for the center to be positioned to move and to be reborn," she said.
+"I'm glad to be at the helm at this critical time."

-Reginald Galloway, head of the student advisory board that is helping to guide the transition into the new facility, said working with Clay “has been an amazing experience for me.”
+Reginald Galloway, who heads the center's student advisory board that is helping to guide the transition into the new facility, said working with Clay "has been an amazing experience for me."

 In addition to his work on the advisory board, Galloway, a member of the class of 2011, has participated in the Black Student Union's Leadership and Mentoring Program, which is advised by the Fields Center.

 "Makeba is the type of leader who will put everything into perspective in terms of how the campus is operated and what our mission is, and she thinks of new and innovative ways to enhance our mission," he said.